MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

 For more information, see the [Defender for Endpoint Device discovery overview](/microsoft-365/security/defender-endpoint/device-discovery).

 > [!NOTE]
-> Devices listed on the **Computers & Mobile** tab, including those managed by Defender for Endpoint or otherwise, are not included in the number of [devices](billing.md#defender-for-iot-devices) monitored by Defender for IoT.
+> Devices listed on the **Computers & Mobile** tab, including those managed by Defender for Endpoint or otherwise, are not included in the number of [devices](billing.md#defender-for-iot-devices) monitored by Defender for IoT. <!-- change the link??-->

 ### Purchase standalone licenses